Types of Vitamin D: Understanding the Essentials for Optimal Health

 2. Vitamin D3 (Cholecalciferol)

-• Source: Vitamin D3 is found in animal-based foods, such as fatty fish (like salmon and mackerel), egg yolks, and liver.
-It is also the type of vitamin D that your skin produces in response to sunlight.
+• Source: Vitamin D3 is found in animal-based foods, such as fatty fish (salmon and mackerel), egg yolks, and liver.
+It is also the type of vitamin D your skin produces in response to sunlight.

 • Function: D3 is more effective than D2 at raising and maintaining overall vitamin D levels in the bloodstream.
 It is also the preferred form for treating vitamin D deficiency.